-There are other resources and blog posts throughout our website that discuss how to organize your time effectively, so this post is more a summary of my general approach to studying, processing, and internalizing the material as you go through it than a formally structured “how-to” guide.
+There are other resources and blog posts throughout our website that discuss how to organize your time effectively, such as our Free 5 Week USMLE Step 1 Study Schedule.
+This post is more a summary of my general approach to studying, processing, and internalizing the material as you go through it than a formally structured “how-to” guide.

 My single biggest piece of advice is simple: quiz yourself as much as possible.
 Truly.
 Even find ways to quiz yourself on material as you’re reviewing it for the first time, e.g., when approaching a new table or page in First Aid, cover up the table and ask yourself what you think belongs in each row and column.
 The first time you do this, you’re liable to know little to no of the information within the table, but by posing each item in the table to yourself in the form of a question as opposed to another statement to be read, you increase the salience of your lack of knowledge of the contents of the items in the table, and the information it contains is that much more likely to stick.
 Then, when you approach that information again 10 minutes, 2 hours, 2 days, or 2 weeks later and attempt to review or re-learn it, the neural pathways that you previously engaged in quizzing yourself the first time comes back on-line and is reinforced as you attempt to recall the same information again.